zlobober/qingping_cgs1/README.md

    - **Sample Interval**: How often device reads sensors (10-300 seconds, historic mode only) `Only on TLV Devices`
    - **Report Mode**: Manual override for real-time/historic mode `Only on TLV Devices`

 9. **Configuration Publishing**: The integration periodically publishes configuration messages to the device via MQTT.
-This ensures that the device maintains the correct reporting interval, realtime reporting and other settings. `⚠️ Note: For battery operating TLV devices configuration changes only work while device is plugged into USB power`
+This ensures that the device maintains the correct reporting interval, realtime reporting and other settings. `⚠️ Note: For battery operating TLV devices, configuration changes only work while device is plugged into USB power`

 10. **Status Monitoring**:
     - Real-time mode: Offline after 5 minutes of no activity. `JSON and TLV Devices`